Test Directory

 Anticipated turnaround

-Results should be expected within 15 working days.
+For Blood and bone marrow samples [CLL], results should be expected within 15 working days.
 See results.

 What happens if the result is positive or abnormal